microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

 a.
 Login to Azure Portal and open the "Cloud Shell"

 b.
-Go to scenarios/natural_language_query/azurefunc/ folder
+Go to scenarios/natural_language_query/azurefunc/ folder.
+The "create-func.ps1" script in step d update must run from this folder.

 d.
 Open the "create-func.ps1" script and provide the values for location, resourcegrGroup, storageaccountname, and functionname parameters.Save the file